g1a/starter/README.md

     - [ExampleTest.php](/tests/ExampleTest.php): A simple data-driven test that pulls fixture data from a data provider.
   - **Coveralls:** Project must be manually configured on [coveralls.io](https://coveralls.io).
 PHPUnit and Travis are already configured to export coverage data to Coveralls automatically.
   - **Appveyor:** An appveyor configuration file is provided, but project must be manually enabled on [appveyor](https://www.appveyor.com/) if Windows testing is desired.
-  - [Composer test scenarios](https://github.com/g-1-a/composer-test-scenarios) are configured to allow tests to be written for PHPUnit 6, and still use PHPUnit 5 for testing on PHP 5.6.
-Highest/lowest testing is also configured by default.
   - **Scrutinizer:** Project must be manually enabled on [scrutinizer-ci.com](https://scrutinizer-ci.com).
+  - Provides handy composer scripts:
+    - `composer test`: Run all tests.
+    - `composer unit`: Run just the phpunit tests.
+    - `composer lint`: Run the php linter.
+    - `composer cs`: Run the code sniffer to check for PSR-2 compliance.
+    - `composer cbf`: Fix code style violations where possible.
-- Code Sharing
+- Composer
   - **Packagist:** Project must be manually submitted to [packagist.org](https://packagist.org)
   - **Dependencies:** A [dependencies.yml](/dependencies.yml) is provided; project must be enabled on [dependencies.io](https://www.dependencies.io/)
+  - [Composer test scenarios](https://github.com/g-1-a/composer-test-scenarios) are configured to allow tests to be written for PHPUnit 6, and still use PHPUnit 5 for testing on PHP 5.6.
+Highest/lowest testing is also configured by default.

 After the `composer create-project` completes running, your new project will exist on GitHub, and the first test (with placeholder code) should already be queued to run on Travis.
 Run through the list above, customize as needed, enable services that were not automatically configured, and start writing your own code.